wlgrana/customs-chatbot/README.md

 1. The information provided is for general guidance only
 2. Users should verify critical information with official US Customs and Border Protection resources
 3. The chatbot does not provide legal advice

+## Security and Data Privacy

+- Only the Azure ML Prompt Flow endpoint is called from the backend.
+- No user data is sent to any other external service.
+- API keys are stored securely in environment variables and never committed to source control.
+- The frontend does not require or store any sensitive credentials.

 ## Support and Maintenance